margelo/react-native-bignumber/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/BigNumberExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-bignumber`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeBigNumber` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `react-native-bignumber` under `Android`.

 ### Commit message convention